brodieaustin/poisoned-well-novel/poisoned-well.md

 "Three bottles.
 I only use the rarest of herbs.
 And this brew has a special mineral from the Low Lakes.
 It soothes and bring balance back to the body's fluids by being a drying agent."

 "A rare mineral, eh?
 Well, I'm just a common man.
-I havne't much time for special and rare.
+I haven't much time for special and rare.
 Home remedies work just fine.
 There's a witch woman just nearby who can make a fine drying potion."

 "The tonics, and three coins," said Quill.

 The offer seemed about to sway the ferryman, but he added, "It's a fine cart, and a finer beast.
 I do not see many beasts like that around here.
-And what wonderous things you must have in the wagon.
+And what wondrous things you must have in the wagon.
 My boy will have to lash it down tightly to make sure that its valuable and rare contents do not spill over."

 The implication was clear to Manan, and she spoke up, "Two more coins and we never passed this way."

-"You're a clever girl, it's a shame I wo not recall your face from my own mother's.
-Now how about those tonics, my head hurts fiercly."
+"You're a clever girl, it's a shame I will not recall your face from my own mother's.
+Now how about those tonics, my head hurts fiercely."

 "I'll prepare them while we're on the river."